Most people don’t have access to a garage or secure garden and must creatively utilize the space in their apartment with an indoor bike storage idea.

 Before learning about the actual home bike racks, determine your needs and preferences by asking yourself the following questions.

-How much free space do I have? / What layout is the free space?
+How much free space do I have? / How is the free space laid out?

 How many bikes do I want to store?